 Springfield is a very small city located in the state of Georgia.
 With a population of 2,889 people and two constituent neighborhoods, Springfield is the 215th largest community in Georgia.

-Springfield is a blue-collar town, with 39.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Springfield is a city of professionals, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Springfield who work in teaching (13.35%), office and administrative support (8.93%), and sales jobs (6.89%).
+When you are in Springfield, you'll notice that it is more blue-collar than most other communities in America.
+43.28% of Springfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Springfield is a city of professionals, construction workers and builders, and transportation and shipping workers.
+There are especially a lot of people living in Springfield who work in teaching (10.87%), management occupations (9.49%), and office and administrative support (9.39%).

-Springfield is a very ethnically-diverse city.
+Springfield is an extremely ethnically-diverse city.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springfield residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Springfield include English, German, French , and Norwegian.
+Important ancestries of people in Springfield include German, English, French , and Italian.

 The most common language spoken in Springfield is English.
 Other important languages spoken here include Spanish and Russian.